LevelUpMarketers/tta-management-plugin/docs/AcceptJsTokenization.md

 # Accept.js Tokenization

 The checkout page now uses [Authorize.Net Accept.js](https://developer.authorize.net/api/reference/features/acceptjs.html) to tokenize payment details in the browser before sending them to the server.
 When the order total is `$0.00`, this tokenization step is skipped and the checkout finalizes immediately without contacting Authorize.Net.
+Detection of a zero-dollar order relies on the first numeric amount displayed and also bypasses tokenization when the card fields are disabled.

 ## Assets
 - `Accept.js` is loaded from Authorize.Net's CDN based on the sandbox or live mode.